dndx/nchnroutes/README.md

 Both IPv4 and IPv6 are supported.

-As of Dec 2020, the size of generated table is roughly 11000 entries for IPv4 and 14000 for IPv6.
+As of Jul 2021, the size of generated table is roughly 11000-12000 entries for IPv4 (depends on the IP list used) and 14000 for
+IPv6.
 On a Raspberry Pi 4 with BIRD, full loading and convergence over OSPF with RouterOS running on Mikrotik hEX takes around 5 seconds.